Snapchat/KeyDB-docs/docs/memory-optimization.md

 where values can just be just strings, that is not just more memory efficient than KeyDB plain keys but also much more memory efficient than memcached.

-Let's start with some fact: a few keys use a lot more memory than a single key containing a hash with a few fields.
+Let's start with some facts: a few keys use a lot more memory than a single key containing a hash with a few fields.
 How is this possible?
 We use a trick.
 In theory in order to guarantee that we perform lookups in constant time (also known as O(1) in big O notation) there is the need to use a data structure